 The Masters in Music in Performance provides a well-rounded education in music as a formidable expression of artistic talent and demonstrated excellence in knowledge of pedagogy and applied literature.
 The degree enables the student performer the opportunity to develop high-levels of musicianship, artistic interpretations, and a strong commitment to the art of performance, instilling a lifelong desire to participate creatively and study as a dedicated artist, performer, scholar, and teacher.

 - Students must audition before the applied woodwind faculty.
-The student should perform all major and minor scales and arpeggios (minimum of two octave range) and the chromatic scale across the full practical range of the instrument.
-The candidate should demonstrate ability to sightread representative literature with appropriate style, phrasing, and expression.
+The applicant should be prepared to perform all major and minor scales and arpeggios (minimum of two octave range) and the chromatic scale across the full practical range of the instrument.
+The applicant should demonstrate ability to sightread representative literature with appropriate style, phrasing, and expression.
 Previous ensemble experience in band and/or orchestra is required.

 - At the entrance audition, students will submit:

 - A complete list of repertoire covered at the undergraduate level, including all of the following that are applicable: solos, etudes, exercises, chamber works (large and small), and orchestral exceprts.